New airline rules will make it easier to get refunds for canceled flights. Here's what to know.

 You'll get an automatic refund for delayed or canceled flights

-The first rule mandates that airlines must promptly refund customers when flights are meaningfully disrupted or delayed.
-Airlines will have to refund not only the amount of ticket prices, but government-imposed taxes and fees as well as airline-imposed fees.
+The first rule mandates that airlines promptly refund customers when flights are meaningfully disrupted or delayed.
+Airlines will have to refund customers the full ticket prices, including airline-imposed fees, as well as government taxes and fees.

-In theory, passengers are already entitled to such refunds, but in practice they don't alway receive them, Buttigieg noted.
+In theory, passengers are already entitled to such refunds, but in practice airlines don't always provide them, Buttigieg noted.
 He said the new rule benefits infrequent fliers in particular, who may be less familiar with their rights.

 This rule will save customers the hassle of dealing with a chatbot or completing a cumbersome claims process to receive refunds they're entitled to anyway when flights don't take off as scheduled.